mpsanchis/airquality-alpha/README.md

 ├── insights                    <- Code that plots/analyzes to extract some information from the data │   ├── compare_pred_obs.R      <- Compares predicted NO2 levels with observed NO2 levels
 │   └── data_enrichment.r       <- added features: holiday, day of week, distance to places, etc.
 │
 │
+├── modeling                    <- Algorithms to generate predictions │   └── model.py                <- script to create the final submission
+│
+│
 └── plots                       <- Plotting NO2 concentration and pred. error as a function of time